farmboy1927/rotary_dialer/README.md

-My forked version has slightly tweaked rotary_keypad.ino file.
+My forked version has slightly tweaked rotary_keypad.ino file since I was having issues with the initial code.
+I also added an "assistant" version of the code that will open up the Google Assistant on your smartphone when you dial '0'.

 I used a teensy 4.1.

 Make sure to select USB Type as Keyboard under tools.

 Prior notes from master fork: